Facts on colour

 The vital thing to remember about these facts is that these are very general observations – so you do need specific knowledge (and a bit of your own intuition) to ensure you’ve chosen the right colours for you.

-And another proviso – just about all of colour pyschology deals with those of us who have good colour perception too.
+And another proviso – just about all of colour psychology deals with those of us who have good colour perception too.
 (Shout out to those with any form of colour perception difficulties).

-However, very definitely from the above statistics, it’s easy to see that choosing the RIGHT colours for your brand and implementing them well can have a massive impact on how your brand is perceived by potential clients, and on whether they choose to work with you or not.
+However, very definitely from the points I’ve described in the above facts on colour, it’s easy to see that choosing the RIGHT colours for your brand and implementing them well can have a massive impact on how your brand is perceived by potential clients, and on whether they choose to work with you or not.

 If you need someone to guide you on choosing the exact right palette for you and what you want to express, then book a quick chat with me and we’ll talk!